flowtsohg/mdx-m3-viewer/README.md

 To minify the resulting JavaScript, use the [Google Closure compiler](https://developers.google.com/closure/compiler/).
 Both options can be disabled or enabled in compiler.rb.

+Note: you must run compiler.rb to get a working file, since there are broken files that must be concatenated to form valid JavaScript files (look at before.js and after.js files to understand what I mean).

 A live version can be seen on [Hiveworkshop](http://www.hiveworkshop.com) for which this viewer was made.

 Usage: `new Viewer(args)`